Australian Bureau of Statistics

 |Page tools: Print Page Print All RSS Search this Product|

-The latest ABS Retail Trade figures show that Australian retail turnover rose 0.1 per cent in November, seasonally adjusted, following a rise of 0.4 per cent in October 2014.
+The latest Australian Bureau of Statistics (ABS) Retail Trade figures show that Australian retail turnover rose 0.3 per cent in March following a rise of 0.7 per cent in February 2015, seasonally adjusted.

-The trend estimate for Australian retail turnover rose 0.4 per cent in November 2014.
-Through the year, the trend estimate rose 4.5 per cent in November 2014 compared to November 2013.
+The trend estimate for Australian retail turnover rose 0.3 per cent in March 2015 following a 0.4 per cent rise in February 2015.
+Through the year, the trend estimate rose 4.3 per cent in March 2015 compared to March 2014.

 These documents will be presented in a new window.